-This may sound like a no brainer but there are tourists who will still drink from the tap.
+This may sound like a brainer but there are tourists who will still drink from the tap.
 The rule of thumb here is nil by mouth.
 Don’t even use the water for rinsing your mouth when brushing your teeth.
 Avoid it at all costs.
 All of the Bali holiday villas we have listed on the site come with a water dispenser so there’s no need for going near the tap.
 Bottled water can be easily bought at the numerous convenience stores dotted around the island and for 1.5 litres will set you back around 80 cents.
-Cheap as chips, so what ever you never touch the water.
-Sure you can use it for showering but if you want a case of the dreaded Bali belly like you have never had in your life before, avoid drinking the water.
+It is cheap as chips, so whatever you never touch the water.
+Sure you can use it for showering but if you want a case of the dreaded Bali belly as you have never had in your life before, avoid drinking the water.

 2. Try not to have ice in your drinks.

 Refer to the point above but this may be hard in some places where you do not know where the ice has come from.
 To be on the safe side just ask for all your drinks to be without ice.